 Next to add the potatoes, fry them until golden, remove and keep aide.

 In the remaining oil temper with the ingredients mentioned ‘for tempering’.
 Add onion, sauté on medium heat until light brown; next to add green chillies, turmeric powder and kashmiri mirch powder.
 Mix well; now add the marinated chicken and potatoes into this.
-Mix, cover and cook on low heat.
+Mix, cover and cook over low heat.
 Stir in between.
 Add salt along with ½ cup of hot water when the chicken is half cooked.
-Mix well, cover and cook further.
+Mix well, cover, and cook further.

 Enjoy this hot with steamed rice!